elysian-mods/ClassicAdventure/README.md

 The Classic Adventure mod restores Adventure Mode to its former glory while also implementing a few obvious adjustments.
 The mod is faithful to [this list](https://minecraft.fandom.com/wiki/Adventure/Before_1.8) of tools and the blocks they can destroy, with a few reasonable exceptions:

-- Axes can break leaves
+- Axe -> Leaves
-- Beds, hay bales, and sponges can be broken with an empty hand
+- Hoe -> Cactus
-- Pistons and infested blocks can be broken with a pickaxe
+- Pickaxe -> Pistons, infested blocks, packed ice, blue ice
-- Cactus can be broken with a hoe
+- No tool -> Beds, dirt, gravel, hay bales, (red) sand, snow (layers), (wet) sponges

 The mod also adds a flint axe, which can be obtained without any other tools at the start of the game.
+Craft it shapelessly in the 2x2 grid with a stick and piece of flint.
 If you don't want to bother with it, give yourself a bonus chest.

 [^1]: Not that you _can't_ play it; resources and tools can be garnered from loot chests.